sandipanpaul06/TrIdent/README.md

    python TrIdent.py -mode preprocess_vcf -fileName chrom22.vcf.gz -outFolder chr22
    ```

-* 2.1.3 Output (.npy) will be saved in "VCF_datasets" folder.
+* 2.1.3 Output smaller .csv files containing 500 SNP chunks will be saved in user-defined subfolder in the *VCF* folder (*../TrIdent/VCF*).
+From the command above, smaller .csv files with prefix 'chrom22' (example: *chrom22_1.csv*, chrom22_1.csv*, ..) will be saved in the *chr22* subfolder (*../TrIdent/VCF/chr22*).

 * 2.2.
-Mode: **image_generation_vcf** geneate image dataset from parsed vcf file:
+Mode: **image_generation_vcf**

 * 2.2.1.
-Arguments are: subfolder: folder within VCF folder where subfiles are saved, nHap: number of haplotypes, pref: file prefix, start: Start number of files with the file prefix, stop: Stop number of files with the file prefix, imgDim: Image dimension.
-For 299 x 299, put 299, outDat: Output dataset name
+Arguments are:
+  * subfolder: folder within VCF folder where subfiles are saved
+  * nHap: number of haplotypes
+  * pref: file prefix
+  * start: Start number of files with the file prefix
+  * stop: Stop number of files with the file prefix
+  * imgDim: Image dimension.
+For 299 x 299, put 299
+  * outDat: Output dataset name

 * 2.2.2.
 Example run with sample file: